-A huge swath of the Great Plains and Midwest have been battling floodwaters as tributaries and rivers swell and levees break apart.
+As rivers swell and levees break apart, a huge swath of the country is experiencing unprecedented flooding in the Midwest and Great Plains.
 The combined effect of lingering snow from a blizzard and heavy rains made for a devastating effect in the Missouri River basin.

 The regional outlook doesn’t look rosy either.
 “This is shaping up to be a potentially unprecedented flood season, with more than 200 million people at risk for flooding in their communities,” said Ed Clark, director of NOAA’s National Weather Center.